TianyiZhang420/eco395m-final-project-recommendation-system/README.md

 * Our dashboard only displays selected product names and links to the websites, which might not be visually engaging from an UI/UX perspective.

 ## E. Further Plans
-* Integrate real-time data automatically from Sephora’s API using script management tools to provide updated product details on a regular basis.
+* Integrate data automatically from Sephora’s API using script management tools to provide updated product details on a regular basis.
 * Include the official product descriptions in the analyzed data, generate embeddings, and calculate their similarity to the user's input as part of the recommendation score.
 * Redesign output interface by adding elements includng but not limited to images, ratings, or other visual cues.